Mental Health for Parents

 - KidsHelpPhone: 1 800 668 6868

-- Compass Community Services LGBTQ+ Support Line: 226 669 3760 (call or text – free and confidential emotional support)
+- Compass Community Services LGBTQ+ Support Line: 226 669 3760 (call – free and confidential emotional support)

 - Compass Community Services Walk-In Counselling: Information is available here https://compasscs.org/ or at this link